syncfusion/blazor-docs/src/common/getting-started/server-side-blazor-mac.md

     </head>
     ```

     > Warning: `Syncfusion.Blazor` package should not install along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
-Hence, you have to use `Syncfusion.Blazor.Themes` package for applying Syncfusion themes in the application.
+Hence, you have to add the above `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

-### Using Syncfusion.Blazor NuGet Package [Previous standard before v18.4.0.30]
+### Using Syncfusion.Blazor NuGet Package [Old standard]

-> Warning: If you have used the above individual NuGet package standard, then skip this section.
-If you use both standards in the same project, it will throw ambiguous errors while compiling the application.
+> Warning: If you prefer the above new standard (individual NuGet packages), then skip this section.
+Using both old and new standards in the same application will throw ambiguous compilation errors.

 1. Now, install **Syncfusion.Blazor** NuGet package to the newly created application by using the `NuGet Package Manager`.
 Right-click the project and select Manage NuGet Packages.